julien-arino/R-for-modellers/SLIDES/vignette-00-about-these-vignettes.md

 ---

-How-to's explaining how to implement some particular problems in `R`
+How-to's explaining how to attack some particular problems in `R`

 Focus on problems that are relevant to mathematical modellers